asjchen/asjchen.github.io/content/posts/2025-02-04-food-waste-primer.md

 * ReFED provides an [overview](https://refed.org/food-waste/the-problem) of loss and waste in the United States, and their [Insights Engine](https://insights.refed.org/) features a solutions database and policy finder for in the United States
 * Food and Agriculture Organization (FAO) of the United Nations discusses the worldwide problem in their reports [here](https://www.fao.org/4/mb060e/mb060e00.pdf) and [here](https://openknowledge.fao.org/server/api/core/bitstreams/11f9288f-dc78-4171-8d02-92235b8d7dc7/content), including breakdown by food category and geographic region.

-A thank you to John McIntosh for initial feedback and to everyone who’s put up with my advocacy over the years!
+A thank you to John McIntosh for providing feedback and to everyone who’s put up with my advocacy over the years!

-[^1]: According to FAO, *food waste* is "the decrease in the quantity or quality of food resulting from decisions and actions by retailers, food services, and consumers." *Food loss* results from decisions and actions earlier in the food supply chain.
+[^1]: According to [FAO](https://www.fao.org/platform-food-loss-waste/food-loss/introduction/en), *food waste* is "the decrease in the quantity or quality of food resulting from decisions and actions by retailers, food services, and consumers." *Food loss* results from decisions and actions earlier in the food supply chain.